-WSSC’s outdoor festival provides age-appropriate, hands-on learning about water and the environment.
+WSSC Water’s outdoor festival provides age-appropriate, hands-on learning about water and the environment.
 Our goal is to help students understand the impact everyday habits have on the availability and quality of water, life's most precious resource.
-WSSC’s mascot, Willy Water, serves as the official host of the event.
+WSSC Water’s mascot, Willy Water, serves as the official host of the event.

 In 2015, we celebrated the 10th anniversary with proclamations from Prince George’s and Montgomery counties naming May 6 and 7 “Children’s Water Festival Days.”
 In its 10 years, more than 5700 children have attended.